nuria-bosch/nuria-bosch.github.io/_pages/about.md

 - Acquisition of functional categories (including cartographic categories) from a neo-emergentist perspective.
 - Acquisition of illocutionary complementisers in Ibero-Romance and Italian.
 - Foundations of functional/extended projections (theoretically and developmentally).
+- Expressive/evaluative reduplication in Catalan and Spanish syntax.
 - Null subjects in Dinka (Nilotic).

 When not doing linguistics, I can be found reading, listening to music, coding or doing graphic design, travelling and following Barcelona's football games (or, more rarely, playing football).
 I'm originally from Ripoll, a small town in the north of Catalonia, next to the Pyrenees and near the French border.